terrapower/armi/doc/user/inputs/blueprints.rst

 Grids
 =====
-The ``lattice files`` are different geometry files that define arrangements in Hex, Cartesian, or R-Z-Theta.
+Grids are described inside a blueprint file using ``lattice map`` or ``grid contents`` fields the define arrangements in Hex, Cartesian, or R-Z-Theta.
-See :doc:`/user/inputs/facemap_file` for details.
 The optional ``lattice pitch`` entry allows you to specify spacing between objects that is different from tight packing.
 This input is required in mixed geometry cases, for example if Hexagonal assemblies are to be loaded into a Cartesian arrangement.
 The contents of a grid may defined using one of the following:

-``lattice file:``
-    A path to a file that contains the lattice arrangement in either YAML (preferred) or XML (historical) formats.
 ``lattice map:``
     A ASCII map representing the grid contents
 ``grid contents:``